Catholic Guardian Services: Catholic Guardian Society of New York

 The Catholic Guardian Society (CGS) of the Archdiocese of New York was founded in 1908 by Father Samuel Ludlow and later incorporated in 1913.
 The fledgling agency offered aftercare services, providing for hundreds of children, particularly those of immigrants, discharged from institutional care.
-These children were often orphans, born to working-class families, often newly arriving immigrants to the United States, vulnerable to disease and deprived of the necessary health care.
-This model of operation continued for decades, characterized by strong leadership and dedication to the legacy left by Father Ludlow.
+These children were often orphans, born to working-class families, often newly arriving immigrants to the United States.

-The late 1960s and early 1970s witnessed major expansion throughout CGS, with the introduction of a whole array of new programs.
-Between 1965 and 1974, Executive Directors Monsignor Edmund Fogarty and layman Mr. James P. O’Neill contributed heavily to the evolution of the agency with the additions of the Agency Operated Boarding Home Program, Group Home Program, the Adoption Department, the Education and Guidance Department, and the Medical Department.
-This series of changes signified CGS’s departure from an exclusively aftercare service model into an area of greater, more comprehensive care.
+The late 1960s and early 1970s witnessed major expansion throughout CGS.
+Between 1965 and 1974, Executive Directors Monsignor Edmund Fogarty and layman Mr. James P. O’Neill contributed to the evolution of the agency with the additions of the Agency Operated Boarding Home Program, Group Home Program, the Adoption Department, the Education and Guidance Department, and the Medical Department.

-A trend of continuous improvement has followed the agency from those innovative years in the 1960s up through the present day.
-For example, in 1978, after the Willowbrook exposé, CGS cooperated with the New York State Department of Mental Retardation and Developmental Disabilities to open a community residence for persons with profound handicaps.
+In 1978, after the Willowbrook exposé, CGS cooperated with the New York State Department of Mental Retardation and Developmental Disabilities to open a community residence for persons with profound handicaps.
 In similar fashion, the agency again adapted its foster care services so as to be able to care for children afflicted with HIV/AIDS in the late 1980s in its newly created Special Medical Family Foster Care Program.

-In this millennium alone, CGS has also begun child abuse and neglect prevention programs and specialized residential treatment services for foster care youth with mental illness.
+In this millennium, CGS has also begun child abuse and neglect prevention programs and specialized residential treatment services for foster care youth with mental illness.
 At the administrative level, CGS has undergone significant change as well; in 2006, Catholic Guardian Society merged with Catholic Home Bureau to create Catholic Guardian Society and Home Bureau (CGSHB).

 Catholic Guardian Society and Home Bureau

-After the 2006 merger between CGS and CHB, the new, better-equipped agency further developed many of its services.
+After the 2006 merger between CGS and CHB, the new agency further developed many of its services.
 In 2008, CGSHB received accreditation for international adoption services.
-Later, in 2009, the organization formed an innovative Youth Employment Services (YES) program.
-The YES program provides foster children with professional work experience with events like job fairs, thus giving them greater opportunity to establish self-sufficiency upon discharge from foster care.
+Later, in 2009, the organization formed a Youth Employment Services (YES) program.
 Two years later, after CGSHB’s de facto merger with Rosalie Hall, maternity services throughout the agency were bolstered, resulting in the creation of its Rosalie Hall Maternity Services Parenting Resource Center.